 If you’ve ever been curious about what Sam’s wife Sydney is like, well you’re about to get a peek into

-her, oops I mean my, personality and – gasp! – my drawers.
+her, oops I mean my, personality and – gasp! – my drawers thanks to KonMari.

 I’m a lighthearted, patient (most days), happy homebody who has to know where everything is in the house and on my computer.
 But staying organized can be really hard, especially with a toddler in the house, and if you’re going at it wrong.

-The exciting news is there’s a refreshing new way to organize known as KonMari.
-I’m sure some of you have heard about it or are already addicted to it like me.
+The KonMari method is an exciting and refreshing new way to organize that can get quite addicting.
+I’m sure some of you have heard about it or are already hooked on it like me.

 Since I’m also a personal finance fan, I’m going to share why it’s beneficial to KonMari your lifestyle and finances.